xapian/xapian-developer-guide/conventions/c++.rst

 Use of C++ Features
 ~~~~~~~~~~~~~~~~~~~

-C++11
+C++17
 -----

-As of Xapian 1.3.3, a compiler with decent support for C++11 is
+As of Xapian 2.0.0, a compiler with decent support for C++17 is
 required to build Xapian.
-We currently aim to allow users to use a
+C++ code that includes Xapian headers
-non-C++11 compiler to build code which uses Xapian.
+also needs to be built as C++17 or higher.

-There are now several compilers with good C++11 support, but there are
+There are now several compilers with good C++17 support, but there are
 a few shortfalls in commonly deployed versions of most of them.
 Often
 we can work around this, and we should do where the effort is low
 compared to the gain (so a compiler version which is widely used is